Toilal/rebulk/README.rst

   If ``True``, ``Match`` objects generated from this pattern are available internally only.
 They will be removed at the end of ``Rebulk.matches`` method call.

+- ``private_parent``

+  Force parent matches to be returned and flag them as private.

+- ``private_children``

+  Force children matches to be returned and flag them as private.

 - ``marker``